enkidevs/curriculum/spreadsheets/introduction/intro-to-functions-and-formulas/introduction-to-functions.md

 ## Footnotes

 [1:Arguments]
-An argument is just a a cell or a series of cells that you would pass a function.
+An argument is just a cell or a series of cells that you would pass a function.
 For example, if you had the following function:
 ```text
 = COUNT(A1:A25)
 ```